North Carolina No. 1 in preseason AP Top 25 men’s basketball

 A third team, Williams’ 2015-16 squad, lost the final to Villanova on Kris Jenkins’ buzzer-beating 3-pointer.

+”It’s an honor to be recognized for our team’s potential,” Davis said of securing the top spot in the poll, ”but the only way for us to reach any of our dreams and goals will be to improve each and every day by our commitment to preparing, practicing and playing to the best of our ability.”

-“Like Coach Davis always preaches, a lot of outside noise, and we don’t really worry about any of that,” said Caleb Love, one of the four returning starters for North Carolina along with R.J.
-Davis, Leaky Black and Armando Bacot.
+Caleb Love, one of the four returning starters for North Carolina along with R.J.
+Davis, Leaky Black and Armando Bacot, said the focus will be on getting better daily ahead of the ACC grind.

-“We just focus on our team,” Love said, “and us getting better each and every day.”

-The Bulldogs will once again lean on Drew Timme to deliver coach Mark Few his elusive national title.
-Houston has its highest preseason ranking since 1983, when the third of the Cougars’ Phi Slama Jama teams reached its second consecutive title game.
-Kentucky has its best preseason rank since 2019, when the season ended amid the pandemic.

 Duke, where Jon Scheyer replaced Hall of Fame coach Mike Krzyzewski, was ranked seventh and UCLA eighth.
 Creighton has its best preseason ranking at No. 9, followed by Arkansas, Tennessee, Texas, Indiana, TCU and Auburn.

-“You don’t pay a lot attention to it when you’re picked ninth,” Bluejays coach Greg McDermott said.
-“You go to work every day and try to get better every day.
+”You don’t pay a lot attention to it when you’re picked ninth,” Bluejays coach Greg McDermott said of their preseason ranking in the Big East last season. ”You go to work every day and try to get better every day.
 It’s important we approach it the same this year.”

 The No. 13 Hoosiers have their first ranking since January 2019 and highest in the preseason since 2016.